Skip to main content

 Do guests need to download an app to share graduation photos?

 With QR-based platforms like Gather Shot, Kululu, GuestCam, and Guestpix, no. Guests scan a QR code and upload through their phone’s browser.
-Google Photos and iCloud require their respective account sign-ins but not a separate app download.
-Messaging apps require the specific platform.

 Can I use one platform for both the graduation ceremony and the party?